proplot-dev/proplot/docs/quickstart5.rst

-To see how the colors in a colormap vary across different colorspaces, use the `~proplot.demos.cmap_breakdown` function.
+To see how the colors in a colormap vary across different colorspaces, use the `~proplot.colortools.cmap_breakdown` function.
 This is done below for the builtin “viridis” colormap and the “Fire” `~proplot.colortools.PerceptuallyUniformColormap`.
 We see that transitions for “Fire” are linear in HSL space, while transitions for “virids” are linear in hue and luminance for all colorspaces, but